UK Parliament

 - Description

-- The Petitions Committee has scheduled a debate relating to the Online Safety Act.
+- The Petitions Committee has scheduled a debate relating to Russian influence on UK politics and democracy.

 Read the petition: